 Watterson, Bill.
 "Calvin and Hobbes."
 N.p.: n.p., n.d.
 Print.

 Calvin and Hobbes has always been a favorite in my house to rouse up the giggles of an adventurous boy with his stuffed tiger for a friend.
-But now I have come to view the comic from a more artistic point of view, and from that view, comes the idea to learn to draw the characters and scenes from these comics.
-So I have taken one of the illustrations from the book and have drawn it, and adding my own finishing touch.
+But now that I have come to view the comic from a more artistic point of view, comes the idea to learn to draw the characters and scenes from these comics.
+So I have taken one of the illustrations from the book and have worked to mimic its style, and added my own finishing touch.

 For this painting I did have to use a bit of an artist's license in order to fit the entire square illustration onto a rectangular page, making Calvin and Hobbes a little more equal in height, and adding a couple more leaves in the background and the title.
 It does take some time to draw the characters in the immediately recognizable form as the original artist can do, but don't get discouraged!
 The way it is specifically drawn is all part of the expression of the artist.